devflowinc/ruby-sdk/docs/DatasetApi.md

 Get Datasets from Organization

-Get Datasets from Organization  Get all datasets for an organization.
+Get all datasets for an organization.
 Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples